Labiaplasty is a surgical procedure aimed at reducing the size and shape of the labia minora.

 - Smokers or diabetics may experience slow healing

-Costs associated with a labiaplasty varies between: $6000-$8000 depending on a number of factors:
+Costs associated with a labiaplasty vary depending on a number of factors such as:

 - Anaesthetist's fee